qiaoqiao2323/robot-speech-intelligibility/README.md

 ## Word recognition game

 `word_recognition/` contains code that we used for running the captioning model.
+`NU_6_words/` contains open-set recognition of four lists of English consonant-nucleus-consonant (CNC) monosyllabic words (e.g. hash, dodge, should) from the Northwestern University Auditory Test 6 (NU-6)

 - `main.py` is the word recognition task main program for data collection.
-- `batch.py` is a modified version of `lib/tools/demo.py` for generating captions for a batch of images.

-- `caption_server.py` is a modified version of `lib/tools/demo.py` for live caption generation, e.g. when running the system with Furhat.
+- `game_nointro.py` is a modified version of `word_recognition/main.py` to skip the introduction spoken by the robot.

 ##################################################### Installation ################################################